-A traffic-free travel route connecting the communities of Pinhoe, Monkerton and Tithebarn to Pin Brook Country Park and the Clyst Valley Regional Park: safe travel all the way to the sea at Exmouth!
+Pinhoe Village formally proposed a traffic-free travel route connecting the communities of Pinhoe, Monkerton and Tithebarn to Pin Brook Country Park and the Clyst Valley Regional Park providing safe travel all the way to the sea at Exmouth

 Pinhoe, Monkerton and Tithebarn are connected by deep time history, from pre-historic enclosures at Redhayes to Saxon battles with the Danes (1001-3 CE) when the wetland marshes supplied withies for arrows from the manorial grange of Monkerton priory.
-The Northern Hills reach into the ancient woodland of Stoke Woods with the Roman fort and signal station.
+The Northern Hills reach into the ancient woodland of Stoke Woods, once the strategic location of a Roman fort and signal station.

-This vantage point at the top of the village, with its long view over the Exe Estuary, was also the location of Pinhoe’s fire beacon, part of the national network of Armada Beacons helping to protect England’s coastline.
-Nearby, the local church was founded in the first century although the present parish church of St Michael and All Angels was largely constructed in the late 14th-15th century; it is the last remaining public building from this historical timeline.
+This vantage point at the top of the village with its long view over the Exe Estuary, was also the location of Pinhoe’s fire beacon, part of the national network of Armada Beacons helping to protect England’s coastline.
+Just below Beacon Field, Pinhoe’s village church was founded in the first century although the present C of E parish church of St Michael and All Angels was largely constructed in the late 14th-15th century; it is the last remaining public building from this historical timeline.

 LOCAL INTEREST + MAPS

 Pinhoe Village history group gathered and shared local maps for several years, building on longstanding local interest.
 National Lottery funding supported a series of Parish Mapping workshops and events from 2019-22.
 (Mapping, buildings and events are documented on the Village website here)